IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 1. "The greatest entity in the realm of Platonic Mathematics" must exist in both Platonic Mathematics and also in physical reality for it to be the "greatest" entity in the realm of Platonic Mathematics.
 1. Therefore 1 & 2 are inconsistent.
 1. Premise 1 cannot be true since 2 is just a definition (reductio ad absurdum).
-1. Therefore, the "ToE" exists in physical reality.
+1. Therefore, the ToE exists in physical reality.

 So, our conclusion is that the Theory of Everything (ToE) must exist in physical reality for purely logical reasons without any physical reason.